 They choose to offer a year or two of their young lives, heeding the call of the Gospel, living in communities marked by sharing, direct service to the neediest in society, and prayer.
 Theirs becomes an experience of solidarity and service, of faith and community.

 Where are the AMAs and what do they do?

-Today AMAs from the USA are in Bolivia, the Philippines, Tanzania, England and France.
-In the USA they can be found in New Mexico, Pennsylvania and Massachusetts.
+Today AMAs from the USA are in the Philippines, England and France.
+In the USA they can be found in New Mexico and Massachusetts.
 They work with street children and the mentally disabled.
 They minister to immigrants and refugees, and teach English as a Second Language.
 They work in parishes and community centers.
 They run after-school programs and provide health care for the poor.
 They are advocates for the homeless and the marginalized.

 The decision to be an AMA is an important one and one that will ultimately change your life.
 Ask yourself why you want to serve.
 What are your expectations?
 What gifts can you offer?
 Think about it.
 Pray about it.
 Talk about it with someone you trust.